 telnet-probe allows the pmdashping(1) daemons to establish

-daemons so that response time and service availability information can be
+daemons so that response time and service availability

-skips the read(2) and write(2) exercise that would otherwise be done
+This skips the read(2) and write(2) exercise that would otherwise

-from stdin until end-of-file, and writes all the input data
+reads from stdin until end-of-file, and writes all the input data

 to the telnet connection.
 Next, telnet-probe will read from the

 telnet connection until end-of-file, discarding whatever data it